Salary range : £31,604 (restricted due to funding)

 Term : Fixed (for 18 months)

-Prof. Kevin O’Donnell (SUPA Physics, Strathclyde) and co-investigator Dr Paul Edwards are seeking a Research Associate to work on an epsrc-funded project, entitled Hysteretic photochromic switching (HPS) of europium-magnesium defects in gallium nitride: a potential route to a new solid-state qubit.
-The successful candidate, responsible for the day-to-day running of the project, will possess advanced experimental and modelling skills in the spectroscopy of rare-earth-doped materials, preferably including III-nitride semiconductors.
+Prof. KP O’Donnell (SUPA Physics, Strathclyde) and co-investigator Dr. Paul Edwards are seeking a Research Associate to continue work on an EPSRC-funded project, entitled Hysteretic photochromic switching (HPS) of europium-magnesium defects in gallium nitride: a potential route to a new solid-state qubit.
+The successful candidate, responsible for the day-to-day running of the project, will possess advanced experimental skills in the spectroscopy of solid materials, preferably including III-nitride semiconductors.
 A familiarity with quantum technology would be an advantage.
-The Research Associate will liaise with project partners responsible for preparing samples in Cambridge, Lisbon and Warsaw, and collaborate with our Research Technician in the acquisition and commissioning of new experimental apparatus.
+The Research Associate will liaise with project partners responsible for preparing samples in Cambridge, Lisbon and Warsaw, and collaborate with our Research Technician in the construction and commissioning of new microspectroscopic apparatus.

-Formal interviews for this post will be held in early October 2017.
+Formal interviews for this post will be held in December 2017.

 Informal enquiries about the post can be directed to K.P.
 O’Donnell, email@example.com, +44 141 548 3365